Bert de Vries

 Life outside of Calvin College

-Prof. de Vries, a passionate peace activist, seeks and teaches alternatives to war in the Middle East, like a March 2009 “End the War” Teach-in in Grand Rapids.
-In April 2009 he helped organize No More Victims of West Michigan, dedicated to the medical treatment of children injured by the wars in Iraq and Gaza.
+Prof. de Vries, a passionate peace activist, seeks and teaches alternatives to war in the Middle East.
+In April 2009 he helped organize Healing Children of Conflict of West Michigan, dedicated to the medical treatment of children injured by the wars in Iraq and Gaza.

 To get away, he gardens, hikes wilderness trails, reads fiction, and travels a lot.
-Recent favorite authors include Amin Maalouf (Leo Africanus), Salman Rushdie (The Enchantress of Florence), Nadime Gordimer (The Pickup), Margaret Atwood (Oryx and Crake), Jose Saramago (Blindness) and Cormac McCarthy (Blood Meridian).
-Besides trips to Norway and the Middle East for research, frequent destinations are the Guatemala highlands and southern Nevada to stay connected with children and grandchildren.
+Recent favorite authors include Neil Gaiman (American Gods, Anansi Boys, The Graveyard Book), Michael Chabon (Amazing Adventures of Kavalier and Clay), Erin Morgenstern (Night Circus), Margaret Atwood (Year of the Flood and Madd Addam), Michelle Orange (Running for Your Life) and Alexandra Fuller (Don’t Let’s Go to the Dogs Tonight).
+Besides trips to Norway and the Middle East for research, frequent destinations are the Guatemala Highlands and southern Nevada to stay connected with children and grandchildren.